csharp-interfaces

 In this example:

-• The class Car implements the interface IVehicle and provides the implementation of all its properties and methods.
+• The Car class implements the IVehicle interface and provides the implementation for all its properties and methods.

 One of the most important features of interfaces is their ability to support polymorphism.
 This allows an instance of a class that implements an interface to be treated as an instance of that interface.